Microsoft Surface Pro 8: Two-Minute Review

 With the Surface Pro 8, Microsoft finally took the aging design of the Surface Pro lineup and completely modernized it.
 This is the biggest change we’ve seen on this flagship device in years, rolling out some long-overdue design improvements like thinner bezels, rounded edges, and the inclusion of the Thunderbolt 4.

-The Surface Pro 8 is still very much recognizable as part of Microsoft's core line of Windows tablets.
+The Surface Pro 8 is still very much recognizable as part of Microsoft's core line of Windows devices, a one-time candidate for our best tablets list and still one of the best Windows tablets.
 At the same time, it truly feels like a new generation with these design changes and some of the fastest hardware that's ever been seen in a Windows tablet.
-And, although we are lamenting the loss of some legacy ports, this is the best Surface Pro we’ve gotten in years.
+And, although we are lamenting the loss of some legacy ports, this is the best Surface Pro we’ve got in years.
 And, it also comes with the new Windows 11 operating system pre-installed.

 Unfortunately, all those much-needed improvements come with a price increase.
 With its price of entry at $1,099 / £999 / AU$1,649, the Surface Pro 8 is also the most expensive – a lot more than its predecessor, the Surface Pro 7, that started at $749 / £799 / AU$1,249 – and that makes it harder to sell.
 Still, Surface Pro users who’ve been waiting for years for a proper update finally have one that’s worth upgrading for.